Do I really have to blog?

 Blogs provide researchers with unique opportunities to present their work to a new, larger audience.
 Blogging actually has many advantages for scholars, such as

-- Learning to express yourself more clearly and to become a better writer
+- Expressing yourself clearly to become a better writer

 - Or that more people will read the academic publications